techthevote/techthevote.github.io/faq.md

 ---

+### Can anyone use the banners you provide?
+{: .question }

+Yes.
+All creative assets made available on this site have been dedicated to the public domain under the [Creative Commons Public Domain Dedication (CCO 1.0)](https://creativecommons.org/publicdomain/zero/1.0/){:target="_blank"}.
+You are free to use and distribute them without restriction.

+---

 ### How do I learn more or get more help?
 {: .question }

-Reach out to us at [info@techforusa.org](mailto:info@techforusa.org) or join us on Slack (see how on our _Resources_ page) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.
+Reach out to us at [info@techthevote.org](mailto:info@techthevote.org) or join us on Slack (see how on our _Resources_ page) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.

 ## Elections 101